 Making changes can be hard.
 Is there an area of your life that you would like to change?

-Whether talking about helping another person to make a change or thinking about making changes yourself – there are questions that you can ask that will help identify why change is needed.
+Whether talking about helping another person to make a change or thinking about making changes yourself – there are questions that you can ask that will help identify why making a change is the right thing to do.
+Finding out what’s important to you is the first step and helps you keep motivated.

 Unsure about making changes?